 The Commission for the Conservation of Antarctic Marine Living Resources

-7. Although regular exchanges on technical matters occur between the Commission Secretariat and the CCAMLR Secretariat, during 2006 no progress has been made on developing a formal arrangement for consultation, cooperation and collaboration between the two secretariats.
+7. Although regular exchanges on technical matters occur between the two secretariats no progress has been made on developing a formal arrangement for consultation, cooperation and collaboration with CCAMLR during 2006.

 The UN Food and Agriculture Organization